 Ras el hanout is a North African spice blend.
-For this recipe, you can use store bought or make your own blend.
-While there can be quite a variety in terms of the spices used and the ratios of those spices, ras el hanout incorporates a good mix of warming spices, like cinnamon, nutmeg, ginger, etc. It is often used in stews, tangines, marinades and rubs.
+For this carrot and fennel soup recipe, you can use store bought or make your own blend from scratch.
+While there can be quite a bit of diversity in terms of the spices used and the ratios of those spices, ras el hanout incorporates a good mix of warming spices, like cinnamon, nutmeg, ginger, etc. It is often used in stews, tangines, marinades and rubs.

-Spiced Carrot Soup
+Carrot Fennel Soup

 1 medium onion, chopped

-2 garlic cloves, chopped
+3 large garlic cloves, chopped

 1 Tbsp olive oil

 13.5 ounce can of lite coconut milk

 2-3 Tbsp fresh lemon juice

-2. Stir in the carrots, fennel bulb, broth and coconut milk.
+2. Add the carrots, fennel bulb, broth and coconut milk to the soup pot.
 Bring to a boil, then turn down the heat and cover with a lid.
 Simmer for ~20 minutes or until the carrots are very soft.

 3. Blend all of the soup until it is completely smooth (either use an immersion blender or transport the entire contents of the pot into a blender).